Interested in studying at the Kinneret Academic College?

 All of the courses are single-semester courses; frontal lectures (“lessons”) are two hours per week (2 credits), while a seminar course is four hours per week (4 credits).
 In addition, each student must submit a supervised project paper (during the final semester), which is also 4 credits.
 The total of required credits is 40, of which 32 credits are compulsory courses and 8 credits are electives.
 The 32 compulsory courses’ credits are divided as follows: 22 credits for lessons, 4 credits for seminar, and 6 credits for the final project.

-The program also includes up to seven ‘completion’ courses (each two hours per week in one semester).
+The program also includes several ‘completion’ courses (each two hours per week in one semester).
 These courses are designated for students with incomplete backgrounds from their B.A. degree.
 These courses do not grant credits.
 The requirement for completion courses is considered on an individual basis.
 Students must complete these courses before or during their first year in parallel to the M.A. courses.

 Program curriculum